senshastic/Fallsha-Jankyard/README.md

-# Snesh and Fallen's little CSS (and JS) fourre-tout
+# Snesh and Fallen's little fourre-tout

 ## This is my mess and shouldn't be public tbh